patrickmogul/railway_cron_template/README.md

 We're using ntfy.sh to show the output of our request.

+Setup your single run python app as main.py and configure away or use our setup with error for anything that might go wrong with a different custom endpoint.
+This is just an example repo and anything can be done!

 # Railway Config
 In the settings you only need to add the following for the start command for main.py: